ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 We have done something functionally similar to `refresh` in the `TeaProvider`, in the `loadTeas` function.
 The main difference here is that we will not be using a `useEffect` to automatically load our notes.
 Look at the tests and code for `loadTeas` and implement the tests and function.

 For the `refresh` function, the proper endpoint is `/user-tasting-notes`.
-THere is no need to transform the data, only to make sure `setNotes` is called to assign the data returned to `notes`.
+There is no need to transform the data, only to make sure `setNotes` is called to assign the data returned to `notes`.

 The code to satisfy the tests should be straight forward, but feel free to use the `src/tea/TeaProvider.tsx` code to help guide you.